molnarlin/learn-hungarian-for-kids-game/README.md

 |Footer appears|Text is visible|Text is readable|As expected|Pass|20/06/24|None
 ************************************
 ### 8.3.
 Fixed bugs
-I came across a couple of bugs, and I briefly explained how I fixed them here.
+I came across a couple of bugs and I briefly explained how I fixed them here.
-* I used Bootstrap for this game, and for the grid system, I added classes to the .html file, so any layout changes were done here.
+* I used Bootstrap for this game and its grid system, I added classes to the .html file, so any layout changes were done here.
 In the example below first, I used class="container-fluid", which fills the available width, but the game card layout didn't work out well, so I changed to class="container".
 ```
 <div class="memory-game d-flex container">
         <div class="row" id="card-container">